myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato 🤯 @shinyakato.dev 2023-08-09T06:06:13.906Z
+>
+> I see, this is a very reasonable choice :) @yui.syui.ai has been having this problem recently

+---

+> Shinya Kato 🤯 @shinyakato.dev 2023-08-09T06:01:27.028Z
+>
+> @jaz.bsky.social Is there a reason why this BOT is identified by a special identifier instead of a mentions?

+---

 > Shinya Kato 🤯 @shinyakato.dev 2023-08-09T05:59:43.053Z
 >
 > !jazbot Getlikecount